rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta/index.md

     ```

 !!! tip "Tip"
-    On Linux/Mac, use `chmod +x get.sh` before running the script if it does not have execution permission.
+    On Linux/Mac, use `chmod +x get.sh` before running the script if it does not have execute permission.

 ---

 ## :fontawesome-solid-house-chimney: 5.
 Environment Deployment

-### :material-router-wireless: 5.1 Raising the Routers with Containerlab
+### :material-router-wireless: 5.1 Starting the Routers with Containerlab

 Start the topology with the command:

 ```bash
 sudo clab deploy -t clab/discovery-lab.clab.yaml
 ```

 !!! warning "Debug"
     The devices may take about 10 minutes to be fully operational.
     If an error occurs, check the command output for possible error messages.
 Use `docker logs <container_name>` to debug.